 Not sure how to find the perfect Seattle hotel?
-Dig up the city’s top lodgings with this complete guide to the best places to stay in Seattle.
+Dig up the city’s top lodgings with this complete guide to the best places to stay in Seattle, WA!

 Best places to stay in Seattle, WA

-With a metro area of almost 4 million people, unraveling where to stay in Seattle can be challenging.
-Seattle itself sprawls over 142 square miles (368 km2) between Lake Washington and Puget Sound.
+With a metro area of almost 4 million people, unraveling which area to stay in Seattle can be challenging.
+The city itself sprawls over 142 square miles (368 km²) between Lake Washington and Puget Sound.
 Its diverse areas & neighborhoods stretch to all ends of the West Coast city’s urban core.

 For first-time visitors, Downtown is the best area to stay in Seattle.
 Downtown offers easy access to the top tourist attractions in Seattle, including Pike Place Market and Seattle Art Museum.
-The downtown sub-neighborhoods of Pioneer Square and Belltown are popular choices.
+The downtown sub-neighborhoods of Pioneer Square and Belltown are popular choices, too.

 Outside of downtown, areas like Queen Anne, Capitol Hill, and South Union Lake are excellent alternatives.
 Staying in these neighborhoods, you’ll still be close to the city center.
-You’ll be able to experience all its finest moments while enjoying the districts’ more “local” vibes.
+You’ll be able to experience all the city’s finest moments while enjoying the districts’ more “local” vibes.